ramiz-alsafi/RiskWatchPro/README.md

 ## 🔍 What is RiskWatchPro?

-RiskWatchPro is a production-grade threat intelligence SaaS platform built on top of **Anubis** , a custom Python engine that ingests, enriches, and correlates threat data from 60+ sources every 4 hours.
+RiskWatchPro is a production-grade threat intelligence SaaS platform built on top of **Anubis**, a custom Python engine that ingests, enriches, and correlates threat data from 60+ sources every 4 hours.

 It answers the question every security team actually cares about:

-> *"Of the 20,000 CVEs published this year , which 12 are going to hit us this week, and what does it cost if they do?"*
+> *"Of the 20,000 CVEs published this year, which 12 are going to hit us this week, and what does it cost if they do?"*

 **Live stats (auto-updated every 4 hours):**
 - 🔴 18,000+ threats indexed